-GRI STANDARD DISCLOSURE TITLE DISCLOSURE AND/OR LOCATION OF DISCLOSURE 102-17 Mechanisms for advice and concerns about ethics Denbury has a Compliance Hotline that is managed by an independent, third-party provider and is available 24 hours a day/7 days a week via phone (1-844-DOING-RT (364-6478)) or online (doingright.denbury.com).
+DISCLOSURE TITLE GRI STANDARD DISCLOSURE AND/OR LOCATION OF DISCLOSURE Mechanisms for advice and concerns about Denbury has a Compliance Hotline that is managed by 102-17 an independent, third-party provider and is available ethics 24 hours a day/7 days a week via phone (1-844-DOING-RT (364-6478)) or online (doingright.denbury.com).
 All reports submitted to the Compliance Hotline will be appropriately investigated and, as applicable, reported to the Audit Committee of the Denbury Board of Directors.
 Internally, employees are expected to first bring matters of concern to their manager.
 If there are reasons one is uncomfortable doing so or thinks the issue needs attention from a different perspective, employees may turn to any of the following: (1) a manager or the vice president of the employee's department or region, (2) a human resource employee relations representative, or (3) Denbury's Compliance team or Legal department.
-Governance 102-18 Governance structure Our Company-Corporate Governance p.18 Proxy Statement: - Governance of the Company - Board Meetings, Attendance and Committees 102-19 Delegating authority The business, properties, and affairs of the organization are managed by the Chief Executive Officer under the direction of the Board of Directors.
+Governance 102-18 Governance structure Our Company-Sustainability Governance p.21 Proxy Statement: - Governance of the Company - Board Meetings, Attendance and Committees Delegating authority The business, properties, and affairs of the 102-19 organization are managed by the Chief Executive Officer under the direction of the Board of Directors.
 The Board of Directors has responsibility for establishing broad corporate policies and for the overall performance and direction of the Company, which includes economic, environmental, and social topics.
-102-20 Executive-level responsibility for economic, environmental, and social topics Our senior management team is responsible for overseeing economic, environmental, and social top that impact our business and our stakeholders.
-Whil senior management reports to our CEO, our senior management team also has direct interaction with one of Directors on these matters.
+Executive-level responsibility for economic, Our senior management team is responsible for 102-20 environmental, and social topics overseeing economic, environmental, and social topics that impact our business and our stakeholders.
+While senior management reports to our CEO, our senior management team also has direct interaction with our Board of Directors on these matters.
 102-21 Consulting stakeholders on economic, environmental, and social topics The Board of Directors has approved a process by which stakeholders may contact the members of the Board of Directors regarding economic, environmental, and social topics of concern.
 Please write to Denbury Resources Inc., Attention Corporate Secretary, 5320 Legacy Drive, Plano, Texas 75024.
 In addition, stakeholders may email the Corporate Secretary and Board members at: secretary@denbury.com.
 102-22 Composition of the highest governance body and its committees Proxy Statement: - Proposal One: Election of Directors - Governance of the Company-Director Independence